marksav85/weather_journal_app/README.md

+## Date created
+23/02/2021

+## Project Title
-# Weather-Journal App Project
+Weather-Journal App

-## Overview
+## Description
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project creates an asynchronous web app that uses Web API from _OpenWeatherMap.org_ and user data to dynamically update a Weather Journal.

+## Implementation
+This requires modifying the *server.js* file and the *website/app.js* file using **Node** and **Express** packages, which will need to be installed locally using npm.
+Extra dependencies to be installed are _body-parser_ and _cors_.

-## Instructions
+## Files used
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+_index.html_, _styles.css_ from Udacity Weather-Journal App Project as part of the Front-End Nanodegree Program

 ## Extras
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+OpenWeatherMap.org Web API developer credentials

+## Language
+JavaScript
+HTML
+CSS

+## Credits
+Udacity